When Ottawa landed an NHL team for the second time

 It was a situation where two cities won a faceoff of sorts at the same time.

 That's because Ottawa and Tampa, Fla., each learned on Dec.
 6, 1990, that they had landed an NHL expansion team.

 "It's a very special day," said Bruce Firestone, a businessman who led the franchise bid effort in Ottawa.
 "We've worked very hard over two years to bring the National Hockey League back to Ottawa."

 The move would mean that NHL hockey would return to the Canadian capital after a near six-decade absence, as a prior team —also called the Senators — had been part of the league when it was founded.

 But that original Senators organization moved to the U.S. and folded decades before.

-The win for Ottawa and Tampa 28 years ago meant a loss for the half-dozen other cities — including Seattle — that had been seeking an NHL team of their own.
-(Hockey fans in that west coast city will finally see that dream become a reality in the 2021-2022 season, as the NHL recently announced it would grant Seattle a franchise of its own.)
+The win for Ottawa and Tampa meant a loss for the half-dozen other cities — including Seattle — that had been seeking an NHL team of their own.
+(Hockey fans in that west coast city will finally see that dream become a reality in the 2021-2022 season, as Seattle has been granted a franchise of its own.)

 'The biggest thing' ever?

 In 1990, Ottawa Mayor Jim Durrell, didn't hold back when expressing his excitement about the news of the newborn — and reborn — Senators franchise.

 "This is the biggest thing that has ever happened to the City of Ottawa, other than being named the capital in 1857," said Durrell, who would, within weeks, leave his mayoral responsibilities behind to focus solely on serving as president of the new hockey team.